Cain’s Requiem

 *All of Abel’s planned posterity.

 Abel’s blood represents the spirit of God and authentic life, or righteousness, and Cain has shed that blood.
-Cain’s sham manifests as his worldliness, his self-centeredness, while Abel’s authenticity was his godliness.
-Abel was the righteous remnant (see, Righteous Abel P. 2).
-Physical life is precious but spiritual life is precious also; unrighteous actions squander both.
+Cain’s sham manifests his worldliness and self-centeredness, while Abel’s authenticity is his godliness.
+Abel was the righteous remnant (see Righteous Abel P. 2).
+Physical life is precious, but spiritual life is precious also; unrighteous actions squander both.
 Scripture is replete with lessons concerning the damage anger can do.
 The story of Cain and Abel points to a lesson: never cut yourself off from God, from righteousness, by wrathful speaking or behavior.
 Many of us have rued the day of their wrathful speaking or rash behavior, and soon Cain will discover the same.

 This is the second time God has cursed* the ground due to man’s actions.
-The first is in the garden, v.
+The first is in the Garden, v.
 3.17, speaking to Adam, “Cursed is the ground for your sake; in toil (also, in sorrow) you shall eat of it all the days of your life.”
-God mentions ‘thorns and thistles’ and ‘in the sweat of your face’.
-Even though the land will still yield, disobedience will always garner more toil in the long run and becomes yet another enlightenment principle portrayed in this saga.
-For Cain, we never again hear of him tilling the ground, and in that sense he is no longer connected to that part of God’s bounty.
+God mentions ‘thorns and thistles’ and ‘in the sweat of your face.’
+Even though the land will still yield, disobedience will always garner more toil in the long run, becoming yet another enlightenment principle portrayed in this saga.
+For Cain, we never again hear of him tilling the ground, and in that sense, he is no longer connected to that part of God’s bounty.

 *Cursed, removal of favor from the land.
-That is, it rains when it rains, and not when not.
+It rains when it rains and not when it does not.

 *